Participating in a Community Garden

 Benefits and Rewards

-Despite the extra responsibilities, community gardening is popular!
+Community gardening is popular and fun in Park City, and the extra responsibilities really just become a labor of love!
 While you can look forward to fresh flowers and veggies, you can also learn about your community and neighborhood, make new friends, connect with nature, learn new gardening skills, gain leadership experience, participate in garden potlucks and events, and access to Summit Community Gardens' workshops, as well as be a part of securing green space in your community.